Higher chromatic Thom spectra via unstable homotopy theory: Some Thom spectra

 and the image of $f$ under the boundary map in the long exact sequence of homotopy detects $2\nu\in \pi_{12}(S^9) \cong \Z/24$.
 In particular, there is a fiber sequence

 If $N$ is defined to be $\Omega \B N$, then there is a fiber sequence

 Define a map $N\to \BString$ via the map of fiber sequences

 where the map $S^9\to \mathrm{B^2 String}$ detects a generator of $\pi_8 \BString$.
-The map $N\to \BString$ is in fact one of $\E{1}$-spaces.
-Let $B$ denote the Thom spectrum of the induced bundle over $N$. \end{definition} We introduced the spectrum $B$ and studied its Adams-Novikov spectral sequence in \cite{tmf-witten}.
+Let $B$ denote the Thom spectrum of the induced bundle over $N$. \end{definition} \begin{remark} The map $N\to \BString$ is in fact one of $\E{1}$-spaces, so $B$ admits the structure of an $\E{1}$-ring.
+To prove this, it suffices to show that there is a map $\B N \to \mathrm{B^2 String}$.
+Recall that $\BString = \tau_{\geq 8} \Omega^\infty \KO$, so the desired map is the same as a class in $\KO^1(\B N)$.
+Using the Serre spectral sequence for the fiber sequence defining $\B N$, one can calculate that there is a class in $\KO^1(\B N)$ which lifts the generator of $\KO^1(S^9) \cong \pi_8 \KO \cong \Z$. \end{remark} We introduced the spectrum $B$ and studied its Adams-Novikov spectral sequence in \cite{tmf-witten}.
 The Steenrod module structure of the $20$-skeleton of $B$ is shown in \cite[Figure 1]{tmf-witten}, and is reproduced here as Figure \ref{B-cell}.

 As mentioned in the introduction, the spectrum $B$ has been briefly studied under the name $\ol{X}$ in \cite{hopkins-mahowald-orientations}. \begin{remark} As with $A$, there are multiple different ways to characterize $B$.
 There is a fiber sequence